PolySync/polysync-core-cpp-examples/PathPlanner/README.md

 This is a C++ algorithm example.
 This example will build a basic path planner algorithm in PolySync.
 We will apply a basic A\* planner to a simulated search space, generate the optimal path to the goal state, and then move a simulated robot along that path to the goal.
 The optimal path is sent one waypoint at a time as a `PlatformMotionMessage`, which is defined in the [C++ Sensor Data Model](http://polysync.github.io/Docs-2.0/#platformmotionmessage) Module.

-For a detailed description see:  [Path Planner Tutorial](https://help.polysync.io/articles/tutorials-and-examples/tutorials/path-planner-tutorial/)
+For a detailed description, see:  [Path Planner Tutorial](https://help.polysync.io/articles/tutorials-and-examples/tutorials/path-planner-tutorial/).

 ### Dependencies